-New small molecule inhibitor could be a safe and first-line treatment for metastatic breast cancerDecember 8th, 2012 in Cancer /
+New small molecule inhibitor could be a safe and first-line treatment for metastatic breast cancerDecember 8, 2012 in Medicine & Health / Cancer

 Previous research has shown that a family of genes, proteins and enzymes called the uPA system (for urokinase plasminogen activator) plays an active role in different facets of cancer's biology, including tumor cell invasion, the spread of metastases, and the growth of a primary tumor.
 Mesupron® is a new small molecule inhibitor, taken as a pill, that inhibits the uPA system.
 The results from a recent phase II clinical study suggest that the drug could be a safe and first-line treatment that extends progression-free survival for metastatic breast cancer patients, when combined with the chemotherapeutic drug Capecitabine.
 Results will be presented by Lori J. Goldstein, MD, Director of the Breast Evaluation Center at Fox Chase Cancer Center, at the 2012 CTRC-AACR San Antonio Breast Cancer Symposium on Friday, December 7, 2012.